 A NYY Steak Express is located on the Main Level near the big Food Court, and you can get a quality steak sandwich there, a bowl of wings, or the popular steak-covered fries with au jus and onions.
 File that one away, you may need it.

-They cost a little more than the usual joint of course, but if you’re familiar with the chain, you know what you’re getting.
+If you’re familiar with the chain, you know what you’re getting.
 The one difference is that burgers are not made to order, so try to get a fresh one rather than a heatlamp-radiated burger.
 Variations of burgers include bacon and cheddar or “smokehouse”.

 Yankee Stadium Food Includes Sandwiches!